yuvadm/ftth-il/README.md

 Partner markets their service as "private fiber" which means they use P2P instead of GPON.
 Effectively, most users do not notice significant performance speedup.

-The fiber connection used is a simplex WDM LC-terminated fiber that uses 1490nm wavelength for TX and 1310nm for RX.
+The fiber connection used is a single-mode simplex BiDi (WDM) LC-terminated fiber that uses 1490nm wavelength for TX and 1310nm for RX.

 The reference SFP module that Partner provides is the [OPKAS1004](datasheets/OPKAS1004%20-%20DS_SFP-31W2Bah-DR(OPKAS1004)_SP.pdf).